pokemon-it/docs/STAKING.md

 - Pending roi will forfeit if user unstake early.
 - Pending roi is calculated every block.
 - User always has one staking order even multiple stake is made (more easy to work with max cap).
-- Pending roi will consume max-cap-quota.
-- Unstake early will remove pending roi from max-cap-quota.
 - Stake amount, Min $100, Max $10000.

 ## 2. Active Income — Generation Bonus